Headache Pharmacology

 💎 Board Pearl

-- Triptans are contraindicated in hemiplegic and basilar migraine due to theoretical vasoconstriction risk — gepants and ditans are safe alternatives
+- Triptans are contraindicated in hemiplegic migraine and migraine with brainstem aura due to theoretical vasoconstriction risk — gepants and ditans are non-vasoconstrictive alternatives

 - Dexamethasone in the ER prevents headache recurrence but does NOT abort the acute migraine — always give an abortive agent alongside